 12.4 Any team failing to provide an umpire must provide an explanation to the Committee.

-Failure to provide an umpire will result in a fine of £20 from the deposit and a deduction of 5 points, each occasion there after a £30 fine will be required and further points will be deducted.
+Failure to provide an umpire will result in a fine of £20 and a deduction of 5 points, each occasion there after a £30 fine will be imposed and further points will be deducted.
 (Penalties 12.4)

-Persistent offenders (>2 incidences in a season) may be asked to withdraw from the league and incur match fees penalties and considered ineligible for future leagues (Penalties 12.4).
+Persistent offenders (>2 incidences in a season) may be asked to withdraw from the league and incur match fee penalties and considered ineligible for future leagues (Penalties 12.4).

 This is at the Committee's discretion.

-12.5 If umpires are more than 8 minutes late arriving, it is deemed as “failure to provide an umpire”, the team whose umpiring commitment it is will be fined £20 and 5 points will be removed from the team unless a suitable explanation can be offered.
+12.5 If umpires are more than 8 minutes late arriving, it is deemed as “failure to provide an umpire”, the team whose umpiring commitment it is will be fined £20 and 5 points will be removed from the team unless a suitable explanation can be offered and is accepted by the committee.
+Only extreme and unavoidable circumstances will be accepted as a suitable explanation.

 12.6 All umpires should print their name on the scorecard and sign or initial it.